Overview

 Allergies

 Tell your doctor about any known allergies, especially if you’ve had allergic reactions to erythromycin or other macrolide antibiotics.
-Allergies can range from mild skin reactions to life-threatening anaphylaxis, and your care team must be aware to keep you safe.
+Allergies can range from mild skin reactions to life-threatening anaphylaxis, and your care team must be aware of how to keep you safe.

 Medications